Huffey History, Family Crest & Coats of Arms

 Early History of the Huffey family

 This web page shows only a small excerpt of our Huffey research.
-Another 135 words (10 lines of text) covering the years 1651, 1743, 1699, 1717, 1681 and 1687 are included under the topic Early Huffey History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1564, 1618, 1660, 1651, 1743, 1699, 1717, 1681, 1687 and 1651 are included under the topic Early Huffey History in all our PDF Extended History products and printed products wherever possible.

 Huffey Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Huffey has been recorded under many different variations, including Hough, Huff, Houfe, Hoff, Hoffe and others.

 Early Notables of the Huffey family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Huffey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Huffey Notables in all our PDF Extended History products and printed products wherever possible.